Denisganga/chatgpt_clone/README.md

 Type on the message box and the chatbot will respond to you

 ### 9. Contribution
-Contribution is welcomed, We Welcome Your Pull Requests: Contribute to the Chatbot
+Contribution is welcomed, I Welcome Your Pull Requests: Contribute to the Chatbot

 ### 10. License
 This project is licensed under the [MIT_license](MIT_license).